 It is assumed that the control program and its logic were carefully designed and thoroughly tested.
-However, an unsupervised control system often runs in “hostile” environments such as factory floors.
+Nonetheless, programs can contain defects.
+Also, an unsupervised control system often runs in “hostile” environments such as factory floors.
 Peripheral devices may be connected via cables outside the controller’s housing, for example.
-Connection issues, or glitches in data transmission, can result in missing or erroneous data, and thus run-time errors not due to the programmed logic.
+Connection issues, or glitches in data transmission, can result in missing or erroneous data, and thus include run-time errors not due to the programmed logic.

 Handled Run-time Errors